berndporr/kiss-fft/README.md

 `/usr/local/include`) and is called `libkiss-fft.a`.

 ## Android
 Super-fast native FFTs under Android.
-Only double (default) for the FFT is supported.

 ### Compilation
 Open this project in Android studio and run "Build".
 Depending